 The programs currently offered support adults over the age of 18.

 Close to 1,000 men and women are supported by Becoming Independent.

 Most of the individuals entering our programs are referred by the North Bay Regional Center and/or the Department of Rehabilitation.
-If individuals do not qualify for funding from these sources, and are able to private pay, they can arrange for an informational interview with the Director of Community Living Supports (CLS).
+If individuals do not qualify for funding from these sources, and are able to private pay, they can arrange for an informational interview by contacting us at 707.524.6600 or [email protected].

-Becoming Independent offers services in Sonoma, Napa and Solano Counties.
+Becoming Independent offers services in both Sonoma and Marin County.